RADWAGHARIB12/Mini-Admin-Dashboard/README.md

 (Note: Since JSONPlaceholder is read-only, I've implemented local storage for any create, update, or delete operations to give you a full CRUD experience!)

-Project Structure 📁

-I've kept the project structure clean and modular for easy navigation and future scalability:

-Plain Text

-mini-admin-dashboard/
-├── index.html              # The main dashboard page
-├── users.html              # Dedicated page for user management
-├── posts.html              # Dedicated page for post management
-├── css/
-│   └── style.css           # All the styling, including light/dark mode variables
-├── js/
-│   ├── main.js             # Core utilities and global functions
-│   ├── dashboard.js        # Logic specific to the dashboard page
-│   ├── users.js            # Logic for user management
-│   └── posts.js            # Logic for post management
-├── assets/
-│   └── images/             # Placeholder for any image assets
-└── README.md               # You're reading it!
-Project documentation

 Getting Started: How to Run This Project on Your Machine 🚀

-Ready to see it in action?
-Here's how you can get this dashboard up and running on your Windows machine.
-It's super straightforward!

 1.Download the Project:

-•If you're viewing this on GitHub, click the green "Code" button and choose "Download ZIP".

-•Alternatively, if you have Git installed, you can clone the repository:

 2.Start a Local Web Server :

 Taking a Tour: How to Use the Dashboard 📖

-I've tried to make the dashboard intuitive, but here are some pointers:

 •Dashboard Page: This is your landing spot.
 See the summary statistics, and use the quick action cards to jump to Users or Posts.